 Tribe Activity and Popularity

-Today, the Lakota Sioux Indian Tribe and our members are still threatened, but not because of warfare, starvation of the destruction of the land.
+Today, the Lakota Indian Tribe and our members are still threatened, but not because of warfare, starvation of the destruction of the land.
 A cultural erosion is being caused by academics and the general public and there are many stereotypes regarding the tribe, tribal members and our culture that make it difficult for current members to survive.
 While there are just a few remaining descendants of the tribe, the many generations that are still alive and active have a strong presence in the Dakotas and Nebraska and still operate reservations and hold tight to tribal beliefs.
-The majority of our tribe members speak Lakota, which is the Lakota Sioux Indian Tribe language, also referred to as Teton.
-This is a Siouan language and it is spoken by more than 9,000 people in seven different Sioux tribes throughout Canada and the United States.
-In addition to speaking the native language, we also speak English and will often only speak our native tongue when we are on reservations or amongst other Lakota Sioux Indian Tribe members.
+The majority of Sioux tribe members speak Lakota, which is the tribe language, also referred to as Teton.
+This is a Siouan language and it is spoken by more than 9,000 people in seven different tribes throughout Canada and the United States.
+In addition to speaking the native language, we also speak English and will often only speak our native tongue when we are on reservations or amongst other Lakota Indian Tribe members.